Gunnar Gren

 Johan Gunnar Gren (/sv/; 31 October 1920 – 10 November 1991) was a Swedish professional football player and coach.
 He is best remembered for playing for IFK Göteborg and AC Milan.

 A creative forward, known for his technical skill, vision, tactical intelligence, and passing ability as a playmaker, he was part of the famous "Gre-No-Li" trio of forwards at Milan and the Sweden national team.
 He was also capable of playing as an attacking midfielder, as an offensive–minded central midfielder, known as the mezzala role in Italian football jargon, or even as a striker.

 A full international between 1940 and 1958, he won 57 caps and scored 32 goals for the Sweden men's national team.
 He was a part of the Sweden team that won gold at the 1948 Summer Olympics, as well as the team that finished second at the 1958 FIFA World Cup.
 In 1946, he was awarded Guldbollen as Sweden's best footballer of the year.
 Gren is considered to be one of Sweden's greatest and most prolific football players; a statue has been erected in his honor outside Gamla Ullevi stadium.

 Early years

 Gren was born on 31 October 1920 to parents Johan Olsson and Gerda Maria Olsson.
 Gren, a son of a carpenter, grew up in Majorna, Gothenburg.
 From a young age, Gren excelled in football.
 On 7 October 1934, Gothenburg Football Association President Carl 'Ceve' Linde held a juggling contest.
 He won his first sporting prize – a bronze plaque.
 Göteborgs Sport Bladet wrote about 13-year-old Gren's skills and how he outshone some of the big boys in the national league.
 The then-13-year-old Gren played for Strix.
-During his youth, he played for Lindholmens and GAIK, before playing for Gårda.
+During his youth, he played for Lindholmen and GAIK, before playing for Gårda.